kiranshashiny/Speech_Recognition_API_Examples/README.md

-#####   Personalize Model when interpreting audio, this is required when we have our own audio file that we would like to convert to text.
+####   How to Personalize Model when interpreting Audio, this is required when we have our own audio file that we would like to convert to text.

 In this example - I used the same curl command above to recognize and it failed !!